Adolfo-schlegel/MyObsidian/OpenSsl server/Configuracion.md

 Para conetctarte de forma remota a tu servidor que esta corriendo sshd, necesitas abrir un puerto en tu router.
 Normalmente en las configurariones del router existen 2 opciones;

 $$Port Forwarding$$**Port forwarding allows remote computers, located on the Internet, to connect to a specific computer or service within a private local area network (LAN)**.
 Port forwarding rules are set on routers or other network devices that act as an Internet gateway for other computers in a local network.$$ Remote Conection $$
-Allow the remote connection to the server in differents services
+Allow the remote connection to the computer buy